PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Proposed Methodology

-On the whole, the gradients boil down to the averaged cross-entropy loss between the smoothed output logits and a uniform label (Eq. \ref{eq:kl_final}).
-In test-time adaptation, since ground-truth labels are not present, the gradients are more indicative of familiarity of the model with the batch of data.
+Overall, the gradients boil down to the averaged cross-entropy loss between the smoothed output logits and a uniform label (Eq. \ref{eq:kl_final}).
+In CTTA, since ground-truth labels are absent, the gradients are more indicative of familiarity of the model with the batch of data.
 For batches within the same task, that share the same distribution, the vector norm of Eq. \ref{eq:kl_final} would be higher because of a higher KL divergence since the softmax predictions would be less uniformly distributed.
 However, if the norm is smaller, this would mean that the softmax outputs are closer to \textbf{u}.
-Our key idea is to select all the parameters of layers that have the norm of gradients to be less than or equal to a threshold $\eta$.
-Layers with small gradient norms would require more adaptation for the model to make a confident prediction.
-Since we freeze the remaining layers, this also helps to alleviate catastrophic forgetting to a large extent by preserving the prior knowledge.
-And so the scoring function, for each layer, is defined as,

-As mentioned earlier, $\mathcal{Z}_{\theta_n}$ $\le$ $\eta$ allows the model to adaptively determine which specific layers need further adaptation.
-We freeze the layers with $\mathcal{Z}_{\theta_n}$ $>$ $\eta$ \ie set their learning rate to 0.
-This way, in contrast to surgical fine-tuning \cite{lee2022surgical}, we automatically select a subset of layers for adaptation to a batch of data.
+Our key idea is to select all the parameters of layers with the gradient norms to be less than or equal to a threshold $\eta$. \textit{Layers with small gradient norms would require more adaptation for the model to make a confident prediction.
+We freeze the unselected layers which also helps to alleviate catastrophic forgetting to a large extent by preserving the prior source knowledge.} So, the scoring function, for each layer's parameters, is defined as $\mathcal{Z}_{\theta_{j,n}^t} = \|{\nabla_{\theta_{j,n}^t} \mathcal{L}({\theta}^t)}\|_1$.
+As mentioned earlier, $\mathcal{Z}_{\theta_{j,n}^t}$ $\le$ $\eta$ allows the model to adaptively determine which specific layers need further adaptation.
+We freeze the layers with $\mathcal{Z}_{\theta_{j,n}^t}$ $>$ $\eta$ \textit{i.e.}, set their LR to 0.